 Prelos schemes with AdvanTex treatment plants are resilient to fluctuating loads, making them ideal in communities with transient workforces and seasonal population peaks.

-We have installed over 70 Prelos schemes (formerly known as STEP, or septic tank effluent pump schemes, where STEP tanks are used on-lot) around New Zealand, and there are hundreds more around the world, including Australia and the US.
+We have installed over 70 Prelos schemes (formerly known as STEP, also known as liquid only or effluent sewers) around New Zealand, and there are hundreds more around the world, including Australia and the US.

 Our technology for community treatment plants